willis7/exeter_traffic/README.md

 # exeter_traffic
-Exploring Estimated Average Daily Flows (AADFs)
+Exploring Estimated Average Daily Flows (AADFs) in Exeter with data from 2000 - 2014.

 Using [Jupyter Notebook](http://jupyter.org/) with the Anaconda (2.4.1) Python 3.5.